rmerkel/P/README.md

-The compiler started life as a copy of the C example at https://en.wikipedia.org/wiki/Recursive_descent_parser, modified to emit code per Wirth's interpret procedure while using the TokenStream (TokenStream) from The C++ Programming Language, 4th Edition, by Stroustrup, modified to support the PL/0 dialect, and thus Pascal.
+The compiler started life as a copy of the C example at https://en.wikipedia.org/wiki/Recursive_descent_parser, modified to emit code per Wirth's interpret procedure while using the TokenStream (TokenStream) from "The C++ Programming Language," 4th Edition, by Stroustrup, modified to support the PL/0 dialect, and thus Pascal.
 By default, Comp writes a listing to standard output, but the verbose (-v) option will also log tokens found and code emitted.

-The machine/interpreter stated life as a C/C++ port of Wirth's machine (procedure interpret), modified to use lest "weird" instruction names, modified again to use indirect addressing per HOC, as described in The UNIX Programming Environment, by Kernighan and Pike.
+The machine/interpreter stated life as a C/C++ port of Wirth's machine (interpret procedure), modified to use lest "weird" instruction names, modified again to use indirect addressing per HOC, as described in "The UNIX Programming Environment," by Kernighan and Pike.
 By default, Interp logs "assigns" on standard output, but the verbose (-v) option will run the program in trace mode; disassembling and dumping the activation frame for each instruction single step the program.

 Release
  * git add .
  * git commit -m "description..."
  * git tag -a vMajor.Minor -m "summary..."
- * git push --tags origin branch-name
+ * git push --tags [ origin branch-name ]

 Bugs
  * More pl0c than Pascal at this point